 Skip to main content

 All Tesla models have four lift points.
 For Models S and X, they have three holes per jack point.
 You can place the jack pad in the middle hole to lift the vehicle.
 Models 3 and Y only have one hole.
-Our jack pads work for all Tesla models.

 Models S and X have three holes at the jack points.